 As football's popularity increased, schools with little football tradition hired recently graduated players from the Eastern football powers to come to campus and coach their teams.
 Amos Alonzo Stagg, John Heisman, and Pop Warner were among the many Ivy League graduates who began their careers that way.
 Similarly, Walter Camp, who played at Yale and lived in New Haven after graduation, oversaw his alma mater's team for decades, other than the two years he spent at Stanford after being hired in 1892 to kickstart their program.
 The concept of coaching was so new that Americans imported the term “coach” from Britain in the late 1880s.
 The term "football coach” first appeared in a U.S. newspaper in 1889, while “baseball coach” appeared the previous year.

 Although formal coaching roles became the norm, that did not alter the view that games should be won or lost based on the players' brains and brawn, not that of coaches.
 Coaches were to instruct players during practice, not games; coaching during games was the mark of a poor sportsman.
 That sentiment led to a 1892 rule banning instructions from the sideline, including that from coaches, teammates, or supporters in the stands.
 Coaching from the sideline brought the risk of a ten-yard penalty.
-The ban on coaching from the sideline was widely supported, but violated by some coaches.
+The ban on coaching from the sideline was widely supported, but some coaches violated it.
 Like dirty recruiting, some coaches found ways to signal in plays while standing on the sideline.
 Specific movements by the coach might indicate the quarterback should call a line plunge, a sweep, a punt, or attempt a field goal.
-A Wisconsin coach was once accused by Ohio State of writing instructions to his team on the bottom of the water bucket ladle, which, if true, would make Wisconsin the ladle of coaches.
+Ohio State once accused a Wisconsin coach of writing instructions to his team on the bottom of the water bucket ladle, which, if true, would make Wisconsin the ladle of coaches.
 (Apologies to Miami of Ohio.)